peymathi/cs438-final-project/README.md

 The gun's firerate can be set to different values.
 Every bullet after the first in a given amount of time will cause a progressive amount of error in the raycast.
 This is to simulate recoil error.
 Moving and shooting will also add error.

+When a bullet is fired and collides with a valid PhysicsBody, a bullet hole will be

 ## Models, Textures, and HDRI

 Most of these resources were found on Model/Texture/HDRI Haven and CGTrader for free.
 The hand model came from CGTrader as a blender project which I opened up and modified using an armature to curl the hand to the way I wanted.
 In hindsight, working with someone else's model in blender took so long I could have probably just made the hand myself.
 The gun model was a great find because it probably would have taken me a week to make a model and texture that looked that good.